 There are several ways to add people to Populi.
+This article covers how to use the Add new person form in Contacts.

 - We import people from your old system during the initial data migration.